aspensmonster-school/ee4390-senior-design-i/weekly-reports/week-6.md

 about 100 bytes every 3 to 5 seconds.
 If this output stream proves to be better though in terms of randomness and entropy, I'll take it over a faster but flawed implementation.

+UPDATE: Sunday March 02 2014 2350:

+Uhhh...
+Wat?
+So I forgot to turn the power supply on for the circuit.
+YET IT WAS GETTING BITS?
+Lolwut?
+Ok... that's weird...
+I might look into that later.
+Probably just picking up 60 Hz hum.
+In any case, now that the power is on, the throughput is picking back up.
+It's looking like a little bit over a kilobyte a second.
+Still slower than before the HW debiasing, but still faster than when the circuit wasn't powered :P NOW I will let this run overnight.